-WITHDRAWAL
+WITHDRAWAL POLICY

-A student who officially withdraws from a course after the first week and before the tenth week of classes or before the twenty-eighth (28th) class hour will receive a "W" entry on his or her permanent record.
+The grade of "W" (Withdrawal) is only given to a student who initiates a Student Withdrawal from a course after the first week and before the tenth week of classes or before the twenty-eighth (28th) class hour on a normal semester length, or the equivalent for intensive courses taught in shorter durations.
 No grade points are entered for the course.

-Official withdrawal after the ninth week of classes or the 27th class hour will result in a grade other than "W" with grade points counted toward the cumulative GPA.
+A Student Withdrawal after the ninth week (or equivalent for intensive courses taught in shorter duration) of classes will result in a grade other than "W" and will be based on assessments before the withdrawal and the unfulfilled requirements after the Student Withdrawal.
+The grade points associated with the grade will be counted toward determining the cumulative GPA.